quicwg/wg-materials/interim-17-10/minutes.md

 Jana: Depends.
 Path timer should be in play when data is in flight, else idle timeout.

-Krasic: Counter-intuitive that this happens for ?
+Krasic: Counter-intuitive that this happens for?

 Thomson: Bad to have stream specific things for generic transport, perhaps other than stream 0 Restate principle driving this: Idle from the point that the app tries to use the conn.
 So, app wants to send, recv, or is doing ping.

-Jana: valuable if these don't cover all usecases, if people send notes saying what is missing.
+Jana: valuable if these don't cover all use cases, if people send notes saying what is missing.

 Igor: not sure about not running idle timer when path timer is running (or vice versa)